jparkerweb/semantic-chunking/webui/README.md

 # 🍱 Semantic Chunking Web UI

 A web-based interface for experimenting with and tuning Semantic Chunking settings.
 This tool provides a visual way to test and configure the `semantic-chunking` library's settings to get optimal results for your specific use case.
+Once you've found the best settings, you can generate code to implement them in your project.

 ## Features